You have more control over

 Good Advice, Hard to Follow

 I used to find it frustrating when people said, “Just be consistent.”
-It’s good advice—just hard to follow when you’re focused on how far you have to go.
+It is good advice.
+It is also hard to follow when all you can see is how far you still have to go.

 I didn’t start here.
-I eased into it, one habit at a time, until it stopped feeling like effort and started feeling like me.
+I built into it one habit at a time, until it stopped feeling like effort and started feeling like me.

-Alex Hormozi once compared it to watching your favourite TV show: no one has to remind you.
+Alex Hormozi once compared it to watching your favourite TV show: no one has to remind you to do it.
 You do it because you love it.
-That’s what it became for me.
+That’s what this became for me.

 Metrics Behind the Progress

 Below are screenshots from my fitness wearable, continuous glucose monitor (CGM), and DEXA scan.
-They help verify progress and keep me accountable over time.
+They help me verify progress and stay accountable.

 Fitness

-I started tracking my fitness with a wearable at the end of June 2025.
+I started tracking fitness with a wearable at the end of June 2025.

-That’s when I added zone 4-5 running and increased overall training volume.
-Before that, strength work was limited by a frozen shoulder, so progress was slower.
+That’s when I added zone 4–5 running and increased my overall training volume.
+Before that, progress was slower because strength training was limited by a frozen shoulder.

 BiomarkerJune → OctoberWhy it Matters

 Resting heart rate (RHR)66 → 58Reflects how efficiently your heart and nervous system work at rest.
-A lower rate, typically under 60 bpm, is associated with stronger cardiovascular fitness, lower inflammation, and a longer lifespan.
+A lower resting heart rate, typically below 60 bpm, is associated with stronger cardiovascular fitness, lower inflammation, and longer lifespan.

-Heart rate variability (HRV)*48 → 78Measures how adaptable your nervous system is: your ability to recover, regulate stress, and maintain balance.
-Higher or stable trends over time are associated with better cardiovascular health, stress resilience, and slower biological aging.
+Heart rate variability (HRV)*48 → 78Measures how adaptable your nervous system is: your ability to recover and regulate stress.
+Higher or stable trends over time are associated with better cardiovascular health, greater stress resilience, and slower biological aging.

-VO₂ max42 → 45Captures how efficiently your body delivers and uses oxygen.
-High levels are linked with significantly lower risk of disease and early death, making it one of the most reliable biomarkers of longevity ever identified.
+VO₂ max42 → 45Reflects how efficiently your body delivers and uses oxygen.
+Higher levels are linked to substantially lower risk of disease and early death, which is why VO₂ max is often considered one of the strongest longevity-related fitness markers.

-*HRV is highly individual: baseline varies widely between people.
-It’s influenced by sleep, hydration, stress, hormones, training load, temperature, and illness.
-It’s best viewed as a trend rather than a single number.
-For example:
+*HRV is highly individual.
+Baseline varies widely from person to person, and it can be influenced by sleep, hydration, stress, hormones, training load, temperature, and illness.
+It’s best viewed as a trend, not a single number.

 • Consistently stable or upward → good recovery capacity